Alce-tar-gz/nvim-config/README.md

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Alce-tar-gz/nvim-config/refs/heads/main/setup.sh)"
 ```
-To install a specific release on macOS, Linux or BSD, Download the source code and extract it into `~/.config/nvim` ("~" meaning `/home/username`)
+To install a specific release on macOS, Linux or BSD, Download the source code and extract it into `~/.config/nvim` ("~" meaning `/home/username` or `/Users/username`)

 To install it on Windows, Download the source code and extract it into `~/AppData/Local/nvim` ("~" Meaning `C:/Users/username`)